nstack/stackhut/docs/getting_started/tutorial_create.rst

     $ mkdir demo-python
     $ cd demo-python
     # run stackhut init to initialise the project
-    $ stackhut init fedora python
+    $ stackhut init alpine python

-The ``stackhut init`` command takes two parameters, the base operating system, in this case Fedora, and the language stack to use, here Python (Python 3).
+The ``stackhut init`` command takes two parameters, the base operating system, in this case `Alpine Linux <http://alpinelinux.org/>`_ (a minimal Linux distribution ideal for use with containers), and the language stack to use, here Python (short for Python 3).
 In return it creates a working skeleton project for you to quickly get going with, including an initial Git commit.
 This contains all the files a StackHut service needs, already configured using sensible defaults for the chosen system,

 .. code-block:: bash